yisraelgrimes/fresh/README.md

 ## Meta

-Yisrael Grimes - @GrimesClassic - yisrael@tubemedia.co
+Yisrael Grimes - @GrimesClassic

 Distributed under the uncopyright license.
-Which, isn't actually a license.
+Which, isn't technically a license, but it should be.
 You can read more about it from [Brian Gardner](https://briangardner.com/uncopyright/) of StudioPress fame.

 ---

 ## Thanks

-This toolkit is based heavily on the works of the following fine people & projects:
+This project is mostly just a bunch of stuff that was taken from of people.
+These are a few of them:
 - Mina Markham's [Sassy Starter](https://github.com/minamarkham/sassy-starter)
 - [Zell Liew](https://zellwk.com/)
 - [Hugo Giraudel](http://hugogiraudel.com/)
-- All the cool kids that hang out in the Gulp chanel in the [FED's](http://frontenddevelopers.org/) Slack.